rekby/obsidian-paste-transform/README.md

 The JavaScript code will receive a `ctx` object with the following properties:
 - `ctx.foundText` - the matched substring (convenient for simple cases)
 - `ctx.match` - the full match object with capture groups (result of `string.match(regexp)`)
+- `ctx.debug` - boolean flag indicating if debug mode is enabled (useful for conditional logging)

 The code should return the replacement string.